-You can find the app developer contact information by going to the App Store and locate the app that causing trouble and here, you will find contact details of the app developer.
+You can find the app developer contact information by going to the App Store and locate the app that causing trouble, and here, you will find the contact details of the app developer.

 4.3- Wait for a stable iOS version to update:

-As iOS 13/13.2 is available in beta version and that can be a big reason why apps don’t work or functioning properly on your iPhone.
+IOS 14 is available in the beta version, and that can be a big reason why apps don’t work or functioning properly on your iPhone.
 Thus, if nothing helps you to fix the problem for you, then it’s recommended that you should wait for a stable iOS version to available and update.

 - iPhone Keyboard Problems